Acts 28: Verse 6

-For comparison, see John 1:1.
+For comparison, see the debate on John 1:1 regarding the translation "the Word was a god".

-The islanders regarded 'Paul's imperviousness to snakebite' as a sign of divine status, which was a common attitude among both Greek-speaking people and 'barbarians' (Greek: barbaroi for "non-Greek speaking people").
-Chariton of Aphrodisias in wrote in his historical novel, Callirhoe (mid first century CE, roughly contemporary with Acts), about a pirate, who was saved from shipwreck then claiming the divine intervention.
+The islanders regarded "Paul's imperviousness to snakebite" as a sign of his divine status.
+This was a common attitude among both Greek-speaking people and 'barbarians'.
+Chariton of Aphrodisias wrote in his historical novel, Callirhoe (mid first century AD, roughly contemporary with Acts), about a pirate who was saved from shipwreck, who then claimed divine intervention.
+In this case the pirate was saved so that he could receive a just punishment for his crimes.